pgdemiranda/data_motors/README.md

 11. What is the average year of the motorcycles in the database?
 12. What is the average mileage of the motorcycles in the database?
 13. How many motorcycles in the database had only one owner?
-14. Are the motorcycles with the highest mileage the cheapest motorcycles in the Dataset?
+14. Are the motorcycles with the highest mileage the cheapest motorcycles in the database?

 Second Round of Questions: